cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 #### **F504-F505: CH0_FREQ**

-This 16-bit register controls the period/frequency of the pulse wave for Channel 0.
+This 16-bit register controls the frequency of the pulse wave for Channel 0.
+See section "2.1.
+Frequency and Pitch" for the calculation formula.

 #### **F510: CH1_CTRL (Pulse B)**